 14-Day Notice To Pay Up Or Quit

-If a tenant has failed to pay rent on time, the landlord has an option to send a written notice that gives them 14 days to pay the dues or leave the property.
+If a tenant has failed to pay rent on time, the landlord has the option to send a written notice that gives them 14 days to pay the dues or leave the property.

 The landlord can file an eviction notice in court if the tenant fails to comply with the terms and conditions.